IGME-202-2231/project-1-bbbbuh/README.md

 ## You Additions

-- Dash mechanic that gives you a burst of invincible movement that damages enemies that you dash through
+- Dash mechanic that gives you a burst of invincible movement that damages enemies that you dash through.
-- Parry mechanic that puts up a shield around you for a short moment that will reflect projectiles \
+- Parry mechanic that puts up a shield around you for a short moment that will reflect projectiles.
-- Ability to aim omni directionally
+- Ability to aim omni directionally.

 ## Sources